 Then with the proposal, you submit a fee or how much you want to be paid.
 I don’t go super low.
 I wouldn’t expect you to go super low, super high.
 Stay right in the middle, especially when you’re starting.
 It’s like an 80/20 rule though.
 For every 10 proposals that you submit, you’re going to get a bite on maybe two, and then one of them is going to hire you.
 So it’s a numbers game.
 The more reviews you have and the more quality work you do, the quicker you’re going to get proposals, the quicker you’re going to get your bids accepted.
 But hanging out here, submitted a bunch of proposals, seeing what shakes out, messaging the vendors back and forth to make sure they understand what you’re going to give, and then you understand what they require.
 All of it is going to be big.

-And all the work is done through the Upwork platform.
+All the work is done through the Upwork platform.
 They have a time tracker, they have like a screen recording software.
-So it is a nice transparent platform for doing this kind of stuff.
-So that is how to set up and start writing freelance.
+SIt is a nice transparent platform for doing this kind of stuff.
+That is how to set up and start writing freelance.
 How to write and make money as a freelance writer.
 I apologize for some of the delays in the middle because of the weird server issue, or maybe it was my computer.
-I'm not real sure.
-But if there's anything at all that we can help you with, just let us know.
-Go to doneforyou.com, fill out the little chat box in the lower right-hand corner.
-I hope that you got some nuggets today and I'll talk to you soon.
-All right.
-Thanks.
-Bye.
+I’m not real sure.